top of page

 Spring Bear Hunting Gear List

 Spring Bear Hunting runs from April 15th through June 10th.
-The gear you need for a Spring Bear Hunt whether it is Black Bear or Brown Bear will be as follows.
-Your hunt gear list should include sleeping bag, sleeping pad, warm hat, ball cap, sunglasses, bug dope, long johns to layer up with, wool sweater or similar, warm coat, wind proof coat, raincoat, rain pants, pair of socks for each day, hiking boots, camp shoes, Gortext chest waders, gloves, water bottle, hygiene care (personal stuff) medications, vitamins, sunscreen, hunting pants, hunting shirts, skinning knife, journal, novel to read, weapon of choice rifle or bow, arrows, blunt/judo, sidearm if so desired, hunting license, bear tags, hunting regulations.
-During these spring hunts for Brown Bears and Black Bears the temperatures can range from the mid 20 degrees up to 55 degrees with a 5-10 mph coastal breeze.
+The gear you need for a Spring Bear Hunt whether it is a Black Bear or Brown Bear your hunting gear should include a sleeping bag, sleeping pad, warm hat, ball cap, sunglasses, bug dope, long johns to layer up, wool sweater or similar, warm coat, wind proof coat, raincoat, rain pants, pair of socks for each day, hiking boots, camp shoes, Gortext chest waders, gloves, water bottle, hygiene care (personal stuff) medications, vitamins, sunscreen, hunting pants, hunting shirts, skinning knife, journal, book to read, weapon of choice rifle or bow, arrows, blunt/judo, sidearm if so desired, hunting license, bear tags, hunting regulations.
+During spring hunts for Brown Bears and Black Bears the temperatures can range from the mid 20 degrees up to 55 degrees with a 5-10 mph coastal breeze.

-Fall Bear Hunting starts September through November and generally your gear will be the same for a Brown Bear Hunt and a Black Bear Hunt.
-Please make sure the bug dope is in your pocket and heavier rain gear is a must.
-Temperatures will start out in September at the 40-to-50-degree range then proceed to cool off as we get into November where it can get down into the lower 20-degree range.
-Doesn’t really get colder than that however that wind will make it feel like it is down in the teens so a wind proof jacket is almost a must.
-Late October a pair of mittens would be smart to have and a few of those hand warmers to keep you comfortable on those chilly days.
-It is also common on a guided Brown Bear hunt to only walk 50 yards and start glassing for bears from there with your chair and coffee in hand.
+Fall Bear Hunting is September through November and generally your gear will be the same for a Brown Bear and Black Bear Hunts.
+Bug dope and heavier rain gear are a must.
+At the beginning of September temperatures are in the 40-to-50-degree range then cool in November down to 20-degrees range.
+May get a little colder; however, the wind will make it feel like it is in the teens, so a wind proof jacket is almost a must.
+Late October mittens are recommended and a few hand warmers to keep you comfortable on chilly days.
+It's common on Brown Bear hunts to only walk 50 yards and start glassing for bears with your chair and coffee in hand.

 Spring Brown Bear Hunting dates are April 15th through June 10th and Fall Brown Bear Hunting dates are September 1st-November 15th.
-This is a 10-day hunt however, you must realize that in Alaska we cannot hunt on the day we fly, therefor you will be out for 11 days possibly 12 if we cannot get to you do to weather on that 11th day.
-You start hunting the day after you arrive at spike camp.
+This is a 12-day hunt however, you must realize that in Alaska we cannot hunt on the day we fly, therefore you will be out for 13 days possibly 14.

 • Mountain Goat Hunt